JiCodes/go-rest-api/README.md

 1. Remove confirmation page form the handler and redirect to the facts list page
 2. Add ShowFact handler to show a single fact and corresponding route and view
+3. Add js to enable http patch method to update data

+4. Add DeleteFact handler to delete a fact and corresponding route and view